ahmed605/SparkIV/README.md

 10- New Uploading System

-11- Fix Check For Updated Not Working
+11- Fix Check For Updates Not Working